 - $200 airline fee credit every year: You can use this toward things that make flying more enjoyable, such as in-flight refreshments and entertainment.

 The Business Platinum card has also recently improved its rewards structure, offering 1.5 points per dollar, on each qualifying purchase of $5,000 or more (up to 1 million additional points per year).
 Previously all purchases earned 1 point per dollar.
-You also get a 50 percent bonus when using your points to pay for certain flights.

 Even so, other cards may have more generous rewards — the Business Platinum is about the perks, which can help you stay rested and focused on work.